Senseonics (NYSEAMERICAN:SENS) Announces Earnings Results, Beats Estimates By $0.12 EPS

 NYSEAMERICAN:SENS opened at $3.70 on Friday.
 Senseonics has a fifty-two week low of $0.35 and a fifty-two week high of $5.56.
 The stock has a market cap of $1.65 billion, a price-to-earnings ratio of -2.30 and a beta of 0.49.

-In other news, Director Douglas A. Roeder sold 215,747 shares of Senseonics stock in a transaction dated Wednesday, August 25th.
+In other Senseonics news, Director Douglas A. Roeder sold 215,747 shares of Senseonics stock in a transaction dated Wednesday, August 25th.
 The stock was sold at an average price of $3.50, for a total transaction of $755,114.50.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
-5.60% of the stock is owned by insiders.
+The transaction was disclosed in a legal filing with the SEC, which is accessible through the SEC website.
+Insiders own 5.60% of the company’s stock.

 A number of equities analysts recently weighed in on SENS shares.
 Colliers Securities reissued a “buy” rating and issued a $4.00 price target on shares of Senseonics in a research note on Tuesday, August 10th.
 Zacks Investment Research raised Senseonics from a “sell” rating to a “hold” rating in a research note on Wednesday, September 29th.
-Finally, HC Wainwright initiated coverage on Senseonics in a research note on Thursday, August 19th.
-They set a “buy” rating and a $6.00 target price on the stock.
-Two analysts have rated the stock with a sell rating, three have given a hold rating and three have issued a buy rating to the company’s stock.
-According to data from MarketBeat.com, Senseonics presently has an average rating of “Hold” and a consensus price target of $3.30.
+Finally, HC Wainwright started coverage on Senseonics in a research note on Thursday, August 19th.
+They issued a “buy” rating and a $6.00 price target on the stock.
+Two analysts have rated the stock with a sell rating, three have given a hold rating and three have assigned a buy rating to the stock.
+According to data from MarketBeat, Senseonics presently has an average rating of “Hold” and an average price target of $3.30.

 Senseonics Company Profile